-If the alleged perpetrator is affiliated with BSU, you may file a University complaint by contacting the Title IX Coordinator or the other offices listed to the right.
-These complaints are governed by the University's policy regarding sexual misconduct and relationship violence.
-The standard of proof is "a preponderance of the evidence."
+If the alleged perpetrator is affiliated with BSU, you may file a BSU complaint by completing this form (https://bit.ly/3x8f1np), contacting the Title IX Coordinator, or the other offices listed to the right.
+These complaints are governed by the BSU's policy regarding sexual misconduct and relationship violence.
+The standard of proof is "a preponderance of the evidence.
 Sanctions may include suspension or expulsion (for students) and termination (for employees).
-Contact Erin DeBobes at Title1X@bridgew.edu or (508) 531-2744 with questions.
+Contact Jocelyn Frawley at TitleIX@bridgew.edu or (508) 531 2744 with auestions.